openfaas/openfaas.github.io/_posts/2022-10-26-health-and-readiness-for-functions.md

       com.openfaas.health.http.periodSeconds: 5s
 ```

-## Slow starting functions
+## What about my slow starting functions?

-If you have a function that generally is slow to start, but then once it's ready, will stay that way, then you can tune the checks.
+If you have a function that generally is slow to start, but then once it's ready, will stay that way, then you can fine-tune the checks and experiment to get them right for your use-case.

 You may need this if you load data from a cache, download large files or load an ML model in memory before accepting requests.